 Data

 The English Longitudinal Study of Ageing (ELSA) is a multidisciplinary panel study of a representative sample of men and women aged 50 years and over living in England.
 ELSA explores the dynamics between ageing and demographic, socio-economic, psychological and health factors.
 The study began in 2002 with 12,099 participants and the sample is re-examined every two years.
 It was replenished at waves 3, 4, 6 and 7 with new participants to maintain the size and representativeness of the study (Steptoe et al., 2013).
-We used data from the core sample members who are individuals aged 50 or older who were recruited at the first wave or at any of the refreshment samples.
+We used data from the core members.
+ELSA defines core members as individuals who met the following criteria: they fit the age eligibility criteria (aged 50 years or older), took part in the original HSE survey that served as the basis for ELSA, and participated in wave 1 of ELSA or joined later as part of the refreshment samples.
+The cohabiting partners or household members are not included.
+Data on psycho-social characteristics come from self-completion interviews and all other data from personal interviews.

 2.2 Dependent variables: measures of health

 We used data on 25 physical and mental health conditions that were consistently recorded at each wave (Table 1).
+Respondents were asked whether they still had any of the medically diagnosed conditions or whether they had a new condition.
+This was coded as a binary variable with the value of 1 meaning the presence of a condition and 0 for its absence.
 The data were grouped into three categories: individual morbidities, groups representing body systems and functional limitations, a decision based on Verbrugge and Jette’s Disablement Process Framework (1994).
 We decided to enlarge their category ‘functional limitations’ by including instances of impairment (dysfunction and abnormalities in body systems) and disability (difficulty with daily activities) (Table 1).